AY2324S1-CS2103T-W17-1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of internships
-* is a student applying fro internships
+* is a student applying for internships
 * prefer desktop apps over other types
 * can type fast
 * prefers short, concise, and quick-reference style